Turco-Persian tradition: Present

 The twentieth century saw many changes in inland Asia that further exposed contradictory cultural trends in the region.
 Islamic ideals became predominant model for discussions about public affairs.
 The new rhetoric of public ideals captured interest of peoples throughout Islamic world, including the area where in public affairs Turco-Persian culture once was prominent.
 The Islamic moral imagery that survived in informal relations emerged as the model of ideology expressed in its most political form in the Islamic revolution of Iran and in the Islamic idealism of the Afghanistan mujahedin resistance movement.

 The Islamic resurgence has been less a renewal of faith and dedication than a public resurfacing of perspectives and ideals previously relegated to less public, informal relations under the impact of European secular influences.
 They are not medieval Islamic ideals, but important ideological traditions that survived an era of great change, and now are used to interpret the problems of contemporary times.
 The Turco-Persian Islamic tradition provided the elements they have used to express their shared concerns.

-Influence

-"The work of Iranians can be seen in every field of cultural endeavor, including Arabic poetry, to which poets of Iranian origin composing their poems in Arabic made a very significant contribution.
-In a sense, Iranian Islam is a second advent of Islam itself, a new Islam sometimes referred to as Islam-i Ajam.
-It was this Persian Islam, rather than the original Arab Islam, that was brought to new areas and new peoples: to the Turks, first in Central Asia and then in the Middle East in the country which came to be called Turkey, and of course to India.
-The Ottoman Turks brought a form of Iranian civilization to the walls of Vienna. [...]
-By the time of the great Mongol invasions of the thirteenth century, Iranian Islam had become not only an important component; it had become a dominant element in Islam itself, and for several centuries the main centers of the Islamic power and civilization were in countries that were, if not Iranian, at least marked by Iranian civilization. [...]
-The center of the Islamic world was under Turkish and Persian states, both shaped by Iranian culture. [...]
-The major centers of Islam in the late medieval and early modern periods, the centers of both political and cultural power, such as India, Central Asia, Iran, Turkey, were all part of this Iranian civilization.
-Although much of it spoke various forms of Turkish, as well as other local languages, their classical and cultural language was Persian.
-Arabic was of course the language of scripture and law, but Persian was the language of poetry and literature."